Chronic traumatic encephalopathy: History

 CTE was originally studied in boxers in the 1920s as "punch-drunk syndrome."
 The punch-drunk syndrome was first described in 1928 by a forensic pathologist, Harrison Stanford Martland, who was the chief medical examiner of Essex County in Newark, New Jersey, in a Journal of the American Medical Association article, in which he noted the tremors, slowed movement, confusion and speech problems typical of the condition.
 The term "punch-drunk" was replaced with "dementia pugilistica" in 1937 by J.A.
 Millsbaugh, as he felt the term was condescending to former boxers.
 The initial diagnosis of dementia pugilistica was derived from the Latin word for boxer, pugil (akin to pugnus 'fist', pugnāre 'to fight').

 Other terms for the condition have included chronic boxer's encephalopathy, traumatic boxer's encephalopathy, boxer's dementia, pugilistic dementia, chronic traumatic brain injury associated with boxing (CTBI-B), and punch-drunk syndrome.

 Neurologist Macdonald Critchley wrote a 1949 paper titled "Punch-drunk syndromes: the chronic traumatic encephalopathy of boxers".
 CTE was first recognized as affecting individuals who took considerable blows to the head, but was believed to be confined to boxers and not other athletes.
 As evidence pertaining to the clinical and neuropathological consequences of repeated mild head trauma grew, it became clear that this pattern of neurodegeneration was not restricted to boxers, and the term chronic traumatic encephalopathy became most widely used.

-In 2002, Bennet Omalu performed an autopsy on American football player Mike Webster.
-Omalu concluded that Webster was the first person to be officially diagnosed with CTE.
+In 2002, pathologist Bennet Omalu performed an autopsy on prominent American football player Mike Webster.
 Omalu expected the autopsy to reveal a brain affected by Alzheimer's.
 Instead, after fixing and dissecting the brain, Omalu observed abnormal proteins tangles that distinguish CTE from Alzheimer's disease.
+Omalu concluded that Webster was the first person to be officially diagnosed with CTE.

 A famous case of CTE is that of former NFL player Aaron Hernandez.
-Two years into a jail sentence for murder, Hernandez was found dead from hanging himself in his cell.
+Two years into a jail sentence for murder, Hernandez was found dead after he hanged himself in his cell.
 An autopsy found stage 3 CTE, a severity rarely seen at his age of 27 at death.

 In October 2022, the United States National Institutes of Health formally acknowledged there was a causal link between repeated blows to the head and CTE.